 We honor our supporters’ wishes with regards to unwanted mail.
 Please contact us if you would like to be removed from our mailing list.
-Our development office contact information is located at the end of this page.

 Small Steps Nurturing Center is committed to protecting donor information from unauthorized users and uses.
 We use an online database management system to maintain our donor records, record donor gifts, and process transactions.
 Only authorized development staff is allowed access to this database.
 In addition to electronic safeguards, we have put in place appropriate physical and managerial procedures for keeping donor data secure.

 Small Steps & The Donor Bill Of Rights

 Small Steps Nurturing Center agrees to practice and uphold the Donor Bill of Rights.
 The following text was developed by the Association of Fundraising Professionals, the Association for Healthcare Philanthropy, the Council for Advancement and Support of Education, and the Giving Institute: Leading Consultants to Non-Profits as an industry standard for donor rights:

 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
 To assure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in the not-for-profit organizations and causes that they are asked to support, we declare that all donors have these rights: